Cracked Pot Meditations – Introverts Versus Extroverts

 Please give me the strength to show up,

-and deal with trying to divide the check at the end.
+and deal with the hassle of dividing the check at the end.

 Give me the power,